zenozeng/css-eldoc/README.md

 CSS Eldoc Plugin
 ====================

-*ATTENTION: I have not finished it yet*
+*ATTENTION: I have not finished CSS3 properties yet.*

 This is css-eldoc, a eldoc-mode plugin for CSS source code.